 Some critics have already blasted the system for invading the privacy of Facebook’s users and cashing in on their personal updates.
 With no option to opt out, Facebook account holders have the choice between putting up with them, or not using Facebook.

-Whilst it will be some time before we can see whether these Sponsored Stories have affected Facebook’s number of users; for now, they’re certainly proving a hit.
+Whilst it will be some time before we can see whether these Sponsored Stories have affected Facebook’s number of users; for now, they’re certainly proving a hit and Facebook advertising campaigns are quickly becoming popular.